Dragonfly Class is a year 5 and 6 class and is taught by Mr Leeming

-Sometimes the children will have a half-termly challenge project for extra in-depth research of an area of their interest but connected to our class theme.
+Sometimes the children will have a half-termly challenge project for extra in-depth research of an area of their interest but connected to our class topic.
 If your child wishes to do some extra work at any time, this will always be welcomed and rewarded.

 We will supply all the equipment that your child needs.
 They will receive a pen, a dry wipe marker and a pencil and will be responsible for keeping them safe.
-Please do not allow your child to bring in toys, fidget toys or special items unless related to our topic as it can lead to arguments or be a destraction.
+Please do not allow your child to bring in toys, fidget toys or special items unless related to our topic as it can lead to arguments or be a distraction.

 Year Six will have tests in Mathematics, Reading and Grammar, Punctuation and Spelling in May.
 These are an important indicator of the progress that your child has made in primary school and will form part of the assessments that we pass onto secondary school.
 I will organise an information session later in the year in order to help you and your child to prepare for these tests.
 Please be assured that Year Six will be adequately prepared over the course of the year through our curriculum.